XuehaiPan/Soft-Actor-Critic/README.md

 learning rate:
   --lr LR               learning rate (can be override by the following
-                        specific learning rate) (default: 0.0001) --soft-q-lr SOFT_Q_LR
+                        specific learning rate) (default: 0.0001) --critic-lr CRITIC_LR
-                        learning rate for Soft Q Networks (use LR above if not present)
+                        learning rate for critic networks (use LR above if not present)
-  --policy-lr POLICY_LR
+  --actor-lr ACTOR_LR   learning rate for actor networks (use LR above if not
-                        learning rate for Policy Networks (use LR above if not present)
+                        present)

 temperature parameter:
-  --alpha-lr ALPHA_LR   learning rate for temperature parameter (use POLICY_LR
+  --alpha-lr ALPHA_LR   learning rate for temperature parameter (use ACTOR_LR
                         above if not present) --initial-alpha ALPHA
                         initial value of temperature parameter (default: 1.0)